cocogitto/cocogitto/docs/website/config/README.md

 - Type: `Array<String>`
 - Optional: `true`
-- Description: an array of command to execute before a package bump.
+- Description: An array of commands to execute before a package bump.
 - Example:

   ```toml